EPW80/CPSC-349-Chatbox/README.md

   }
 ```

-UI:

-- A centered login form with input fields for email and password.
-- A "Login" button which triggers the login process.
-- A link directs users to the registration page if they need an account.

 ## Register Component

 The Register component provides a user registration interface for the "Chatbox" application.
 It features a form where users can input their name, email, and password to create a new account.